snijderlab/stitch/index.md

 ## Installing Dot

 On windows [Graphviz](https://www.graphviz.org) is included in the assets, so there is no need to install it.
 On Linux or other platforms you will have to install Graphviz, [see this site](https://graphviz.gitlab.io/download/).
-Do not forget when you installed Graphviz on your own machine to add the option `DotDistribution: Global` to all HTML reports and check if the program should be added to your PATH variable.
+Do not forget when you installed Graphviz on your own machine to add the option `DotDistribution: Global` to all HTML reports and check if the program should be added to your `PATH` variable.

 # Building

-The project is built with dotnet (SDK 2.2) this is tested on windows and linux.
-To run the project on your own machine (not linux or windows x64) install dotnet, stay in this folder (the root) and run:
+The project is built with dotnet (SDK 3.1) this is tested on windows and linux.
+To run the project on your own machine (not using precompiled binaries for linux or windows x64) install dotnet, stay in this folder (the root) and run:

 ```
 dotnet run -p source <path to batchfile>
 ```

-To generate a single executable with help of the ILCompiler run:
+To generate a single executable run:

 ```
-dotnet publish -c Release -r target-name
+dotnet publish source -c release [-r target]
 ```

 The target name should then be a valid 'RID' for the platform you choose.
+But if this is omitted it will default to windows x64.
 See [this site](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog#rid-graph) for information about RIDs.
-One point to make is that the ILCompiler does not (yet) support cross compiling, so it can only compile binaries for the platform you are at.
+One point to make is that the ILCompiler does not (yet) support cross compiling with Ready to Run (R2R) enabled, so if there is a need to cross compile this option should be set to false (in `source.csproj`).

 # Testing

-There are some unittests provided.
+There are some unit tests provided.
 These can be found in the 'tests' file.
-To run the unittests run (from the root folder):
+To run the unit tests run (from the root folder):

 ```
 dotnet test tests